arduino/ArduinoCore-samd/README.md

 ## Known Issues:
 * gcc optimizations must be off for sketches to work consistently.
 We are working to track this down.
-* board must be in bootloader mode to upload sketches.
-This is related to the above issue and hopefully will be fixed soon.
 * AREF must be tied to 3.3V for dac to work.
 This is a bug in the SAMD51 silicon.

 This repository contains the source code and configuration files of the Arduino Core